FRC-Sonic-Squirrels/Mk3BaseCode/README.md

 # Mk3BaseCode
-Contains barebones code for a robot with Mk3 modules
+Contains barebones code for a robot with Mk3 modules *When Cloning, make sure to use Clone(Recursive) as there is another repository attached to the Repo*

 This code was provided by FRC Team 2910 Jack in the Bot and repurposed by FRC Team 2930 Sonic Squirrels for a 2021 offseason Swerve Drive Project.